opendatacube/datacube-core/README.rst

 Developer setup on Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Building Python virtual environment on Ubuntu suitable for development work.
+Building a Python virtual environment on Ubuntu suitable for development work.

 Install dependencies: